With such an overwhelming number of websites, catching attention, generating interest and retaining customers is becoming more and more difficult.

 Digital psychology and cognitive biases

-Whilst well over 100 cognitive biases exist, we want to take a look at a select few that have proven to be particularly effective in digital marketing.
+Multiple types of consumer psychology tactics exist - there are well over 100 cognitive biases.
+We want to take a look at a select few that have proven to be particularly effective...

 1. Scarcity as a psychological tactic

-If you’re not familiar with the psychological tactic, you must have been living under a rock for the last decade.
-The scarcity ‘trick’ creates urgency which in turn increases consumers’ desire to buy so as not to miss out on the opportunity.
+If you’re not familiar with this psychological tactic, you must have been living under a rock for the last decade!
+Scarcity creates urgency which in turn increases consumers’ desire to buy so as not to miss out on an opportunity.

-Using scarcity is a particularly effective aspect of digital psychology for ecommerce businesses where products can be presented as ‘low in stock’ or ‘in high demand’.
-However, service-based businesses can also take advantage of the scarcity tactic by offering limited time discounts or a limited number of appointment slots for consultations, for example.
+Scarcity is particularly effective for ecommerce businesses where products can be presented as ‘low in stock’ or ‘in high demand’.

 Research shows 4 main ways that the power of scarcity was used: